Privacy Policy | Hasura GraphQL APIs, Backend & Engine

 - Financial Incentives.
 However, we may offer you certain financial incentives permitted by the CCPA that can result in different prices, rates, or quality levels.
 Any CCPA-permitted financial incentive we offer will reasonably relate to your Personal Information’s value and contain written terms that describe the program’s material aspects.
 Participation in a financial incentive program requires your prior opt in consent, which you may revoke at any time.

 - Contact Information.
-You may contact us (i) at [email protected], (ii) by phone at our toll-free number +1-833-690-2124, or (iii) by writing to us at Privacy Officer, at Hasura, Inc. 3260 Hillview Avenue, Palo Alto, CA 94304, to (i) make a Personal Information Request, (ii) lodge a complaint about our use or storage of your Personal Information, (iii) ask us to delete such Personal Information, and/or (iv) discuss our Privacy Policy and/or anything that has to do with it.
+You may contact us (i) at [email protected], (ii) by phone at our toll-free number +1-833-690-2124, or (iii) by writing to us at Privacy Officer, at Hasura, Inc. 576 Folsom St., Floor 3, San Francisco, CA - 94105, to (i) make a Personal Information Request, (ii) lodge a complaint about our use or storage of your Personal Information, (iii) ask us to delete such Personal Information, and/or (iv) discuss our Privacy Policy and/or anything that has to do with it.
 Additionally, in order for us to respond to your request or query, we will need to collect information from the requesting party to verify their identity to prevent fraudulent requests.
 As mentioned above, we will respond within forty-five (45) days of receiving such verifiable consumer request or query.
 We document our verification process for full compliance with the CCPA.

 - Under 16.
 We will not sell your Personal Information if you are under the age of 16 unless we have the consent of your parent or your guardian nor will we sell it if you ask us not to do so.

 - Opt Out Right.
 Although we do not currently sell your Personal Information, if we do so in the future, then upon your request, we will stop selling your Personal Information (sometimes called your Opt Out Right).
-You may send the request to Opt Out (i) to [email protected], (ii) by phone at our toll-free number +1-833-690-2124, or (iii) by writing to us at Privacy Officer, Hasura, Inc. 3260 Hillview Avenue, Palo Alto, CA 94304.
+You may send the request to Opt Out (i) to [email protected], (ii) by phone at our toll-free number +1-833-690-2124, or (iii) by writing to us at Privacy Officer, Hasura, Inc. 576 Folsom St., Floor 3, San Francisco, CA - 94105.

 - Personal Information that We Store.
 For your information, we store/collect the following Personal Information on you including your full name, email address, geolocation, and information about your internet connection, the equipment you use to access our Website, and usage details of your use of our Services.

-We will fully comply with the letter and the spirit of the New York Shield Act (the “Act’), which became effective on January 1, 2020, to the fullest extent that it is applicable to us.
+FOR OUR NEW YORK CUSTOMERSWe will fully comply with the letter and the spirit of the New York Shield Act (the “Act’), which became effective on January 1, 2020, to the fullest extent that it is applicable to us.
 We have adopted reasonable safeguards to protect the security, confidentiality, and integrity of your private information, as defined in the Act ("Private Information").
 We will securely protect any personal information, as defined in the Act ("Personal Information"), and/or Private Information in accordance with the requirements set forth in the Act.
 We will notify you of any unauthorized access to or disclosure of your Personal Information or your Private Information in accordance with the requirements of the Act.

 - not use false or misleading subjects or email addresses;